 Now fretted memories of lost love remain.

-Oh that this muted moon would show the way,
+Oh that this mottled moon would show the way,

 And light the darkened trail back to your heart;